How could assisted dying laws change?

 Image caption,

-Lady Grey-Thompson is a long-standing critic of legalising assisted dying
+Baroness Grey-Thompson (C) is a long-standing critic of legalising assisted dying

-Actor and disability-rights activist Liz Carr, who made BBC One documentary Better Off Dead?, also opposes changing the law.
+Actor and disability-rights activist Liz Carr, who made the BBC One documentary Better Off Dead?, also opposes the legislation.

 "Some of us have very real fears based on our lived experience and based on what has happened in other countries where it's legal," she wrote on X.

-Kim Leadbeater, the MP who introduced the bill, said the law needs changing because some people "have a horrible, harrowing death", however good their end-of-life or palliative care is.
+Leadbeater argues that some people "have a horrible, harrowing death", however good their end-of-life care is.

-The Dignity in Dying campaign group said the bill provides the "most detailed, robust proposals" on the issue that "Westminster has ever considered".
+The Dignity in Dying campaign group said her bill provides the "most detailed, robust proposals" on the issue that "Westminster has ever considered".

-According to chief executive Sarah Wootton, the fact that every year "up to 650 terminally ill people end their own lives, often in lonely and traumatic ways," shows that the status quo is not working.
+Chief executive Sarah Wootton said that the fact that every year "up to 650 terminally ill people end their own lives, often in lonely and traumatic ways," proves the need for reform.

 Image caption,